bUnit-dev/bUnit/docs/docs/csharp-based-testing.md

 - `TComponent` is the type of component you want to render.
 - `ComponentParameter[] parameters` represents parameters that will be passed to the component during render.
 - `IRenderedComponent<TComponent>` is the representation of the rendered component.
-Working with the rendered component and its output is covered on the [Working with rendered components and fragments](/docs/working-with-rendered-components-and-fragments.html) page.

 ### Passing parameters to components during render